About Me and my work

 After a period living in London I came home to Australia to continue my training.
 During this time I worked in many related clinical settings in Sydney, Melbourne and Coffs Harbour.
 I worked with individuals recovering from mental illness, people with intellectual disabilities, families/individuals facing homelessness, couples, families and adolescents in distress, LGBTQIA individuals and couples as well as individuals who have experienced trauma, suicide and crisis.

-Since 2005 I have worked predominantly with individuals, couples, families and adolescents and provided counselling and psychological support for a huge range of concerns.
-I provided these services for Lifeline, Drummond Street Relationship Centre and for Interrelate Family Centre before I opened my own private practice in 2012.
-For more information take a look at the Services Provided drop down menu.
+Since 2005 I have worked predominantly with individuals, couples and families providing counselling and Psychological support for a huge range of concerns.
+Initially I provided these services for Lifeline, Drummond Street Services and Interrelate Family Centre.
+In 2012 I opened my own private practice.

 AHPRA – Australian Health Practitioner Registration Agency – General Registration